Do ALS Patients Qualify for Hospice?

 Can Those With ALS Receive Palliative Care?

 There is a difference between hospice and palliative care.
 It’s important to note that those with ALS can receive palliative care soon after they are diagnosed.
-Palliative care is for those of any age at any stage of their illness.
+Palliative care is for those of any age at any stage of their illnesses.

 Palliative care is specialized medical care that improves the quality of life for those who have the symptoms and stress of serious illnesses.
 These illnesses can include (but are not limited to):

-Is ALS Terminal?
+Is ALS a Terminal Disease?

 Yes.
 Many people with ALS die within three to five years after the symptoms begin.
 However, an estimated 10 percent of those with ALS live for 10 years or longer.